Advancing climate-smart health care from the front lines

 Award recipients will receive:

-• Free registration to CleanMed Salt Lake City from May 21-23
+- Free registration to CleanMed Salt Atlanta from May 6-8

-• Up to three nights in the CleanMed Salt Lake City conference hotel
+- Up to three nights in the CleanMed Atlanta conference hotel

-• A travel stipend for transportation to and from the conference
+- Reimbursement of travel expenses up to $600 for transportation to and from the conference

 This year the award is offered by Health Care Without Harm in collaboration with the Association of American Medical Colleges.